Wuthering Waves (WW)BrantBuild and Guide

 Pros

-• Able to be played as both a Solo DPS and a Dual DPS unit thanks to remarkable personal damage;
+• Able to be played as both a Solo DPS and a multi-DPS unit thanks to remarkable personal damage;

-• Almost all of his kit is executed in Mid-Air thereby allowing him to avoid most of the enemy's attacks for free;
+• Almost all of his kit is executed in Mid-Air thereby allowing him to avoid most enemy attacks for free;

-• Provides additional sustain to the whole team for free in the form of both healing and shielding;
+• Provides additional Sustain to the whole team for free in the form of both healing and very strong shielding;

 • Super straightforward to play for casual players — most of his rotation simply involves holding down Basic Attack.